-For the fiscal years ended March 31, 2019 and 2018, ¥52,465 million and ¥50,561 million were recognized as expenses in respect of operating lease and sublease agreements, of which ¥52,155 million and ¥50,058 million related to minimum lease payments, and ¥310 million and ¥503 million related to sublease payments, respectively.
+For the fiscal year ended March 31, 2019, ¥52,465 million was recognized as expenses in respect of operating lease and sublease agreements, of which ¥52,155 million related to minimum lease payments, and ¥310 million related to sublease payments.
 Lease expenses recognized in respect of lease and sublease agreements are included in "General and administrative expenses" in the consolidated income statements.